syrilster/DesignPatterns/InstagramDesign/README.md

 **How can we plan for future growth of our system?** We can have a large number of logical partitions to accommodate future data growth, such that, in the beginning, multiple logical partitions reside on a single physical database server.
 Since each database server can have multiple database instances on it, we can have separate databases for each logical partition on any server.
 So whenever we feel that a certain database server has a lot of data, we can migrate some logical partitions from it to another server.
 We can maintain a config file (or a separate database) that can map our logical partitions to database servers; this will enable us to move partitions around easily.
 Whenever we want to move a partition, we just have to update the config file to announce the change.

+## Cache and Load balancing
+* To serve globally distributed users, our service needs a massive-scale photo delivery system.
+Our service should push its content closer to the user using a large number of geographically distributed photo cache servers and use CDNs (for details see Caching).

+* We can introduce a cache for metadata servers to cache hot database rows.
+We can use Memcache to cache the data and Application servers before hitting database can quickly check if the cache has desired rows.
+Least Recently Used (LRU) can be a reasonable cache eviction policy for our system.
+Under this policy, we discard the least recently viewed row first.

+**How can we build more intelligent cache?** If we go with 80-20 rule, i.e., 20% of daily read volume for photos is generating 80% of traffic which means that certain photos are so popular that the majority of people reads them.
+This dictates we can try caching 20% of daily read volume of photos and metadata.